 Ladies who join the class together as friends sometimes want to partner with each other because of their friendship.
 We don’t recommend that unless one of them really wants to learn the man’s step.
 That’s because the lady who takes the man’s role won’t get a chance to learn what the lady’s steps really are, missing out on the main elements of the lesson and often getting confused and frustrated.
 It’s better to partner with an instructor even if you only have a partner for part of the class than to learn the wrong steps.
 Of course, if you wish to learn the steps of the other gender, you’re welcome to do so.

-You may start at any time, as long as it’s the beginning of a new dance.
-You don’t have to wait for the full program to start again as you typically must with other community centre programs.
+No, you may start at any time, as long as it’s the first week of a new dance.
+We don’t believe in making you wait for the full program to start again as you typically must with many other programs.

-The Level 3 program consists of several weeks for each dance, but the same structure applies.
+The Intermediate program consists of several weeks for each dance, but the same structure applies.
 Start any time that a new dance begins.
 Check with your area coordinator to discuss if you’d like to get started.

 Check the calendar to see what’s next on the schedule for your level and preferred facility.